1967 Utah Utes football team

-The 1967 Utah Redskins football team was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1967 NCAA University Division football season.
-In their second and final season under head coach Mike Giddings, the Redskins compiled an overall record of 4–7 with a mark of 2–3 against conference opponents, placing fourth in the WAC.
+The 1967 Utah Utes football team, or also commonly known as the Utah Redskins, was an American football team that represented the University of Utah as a member of the Western Athletic Conference (WAC) during the 1967 NCAA University Division football season.
+In their second and final season under head coach Mike Giddings, the Utes compiled an overall record of 4–7 with a mark of 2–3 against conference opponents, placing fourth in the WAC.
 Home games were played on campus at Ute Stadium in Salt Lake City.